One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization

 \section{Conclusion}

 Persona-based evaluations are used to claim bias, unfairness, and personalization, but such claims are often grounded in a single cue.
-We compared six different persona cues for ten personas across three sociodemographic variables and evaluated whether they result in similar disparities in response metrics across personas.
+We present a benchmark to test the effect of six different persona cues for ten personas across three sociodemographic variables and evaluated whether they result in similar disparities in response metrics across personas.
 Our findings indicate that, although the cues are highly correlated, evaluation tasks differ substantially and conclusions drawn from persona comparisons vary by cue.
-Our most externally valid persona cue, the human written conversation history, leads to different conclusions about statistical differences across personas compared to names or explicit mentions, particularly for explicit user prompt cues.
+Our most externally valid persona cue, the human written conversation history, leads to different conclusions about statistical differences across personas compared to names or explicit mentions, particularly for explicit cues given in the user prompt.
 While this finding hints at a correlation between the level of explicitness in persona cues and how much model responses change from an uncued baseline, it also suggests that highly explicit persona cues with low external validity may overestimate personalization effects.

 Given this variation across persona cues, \textbf{our central recommendation is that NLP researchers base their claims on multiple persona cues rather than relying on a single approach}.
+This also applies to LLM engineers when testing LLM behavior and biases before deployment.
 While naturalistically available cues such as human-written conversation histories offer greater external validity, no single persona cue fully captures the complexity of how bias manifests in LLM interactions.
 Robust claims about personalization bias require examining multiple persona cues, prompt variations and evaluation tasks.